How do lock-in contracts work?

 Sometimes, those telcos will physically lock your phone to their network, so you can’t switch the SIM to another plan until your contract is up.
 At that point, you’ll need to unlock your phone to be able to change providers.

 What does ‘no lock-in contract’ mean?

-Vodafone became the first telco to rid itself of lock in contracts in August 2017.
-Eventually, Telstra followed suit in 2019 with a massive overhaul on the structure of its phone plans and electronic products.
+Vodafone was the first to ditch lock-in contracts in 2017.
+Telstra followed suit in 2019 with a massive overhaul of the structure of its phone plans and electronic products.
 Today, all plan providers offer plans with no contracts, which you gives you more flexibility to choose a plan that suits you.

 Types of no lock-in contracts

 Here are some of the types of plans with no contract: